 2. Mercury-Free, Glass, Oral Thermometer C/F

-Another gem from Geratherm for those whose budget is a bit low, yet they want to get their hands on the best glass thermometer once and for all.
+Another gem in the list of glass oral thermometer categories from Geratherm for those whose budget is a bit low, yet they want to get their hands on the best glass thermometer once and for all.
 This clinical thermometer by Geratherm is almost the same as the previous one, but the liquid used is different in it.
 This one has Galinstan, again, a safe and non-toxic liquid used as a substitute for mercury.

-This thermometer, too, is FDA-approved for being safe for humans and the environment.
+This glass thermometer for fever, too, is FDA-approved for being safe for humans and the environment.
 It has dual-scale temperature reading that provides the highest accuracy temperature read every time.
 At such an affordable price, you won’t get a better deal for a mercury-free glass thermometer.

 - FDA listed

 - Dual-scale reading

 - It takes 3 minutes for taking read

 The liquid used: It is a safe, environment-friendly, and non-toxic oral thermometer with Galinstan, which is a special combination of gallium, indium, and tin instead of mercury.
 For your satisfaction, it is FDA tested for proving their safety level.
 You can disinfect it easily with alcohol dipped cotton for next use.

 Convenience: It is a dual-scale clinical thermometer with both Celsius and Fahrenheit reading that offers ease of reading for everyone.
 Also, it comes with a protective sheath for safe and secure storage while not using.
 The oval shape design prevents the thermometer from rolling off a flat surface and makes it comfortable to hold.

 - Comes with sturdy and protective covering for storage

 - Easy to disinfect with alcohol-based sanitizer